All ACL reconstruction surgery is done arthroscopically and on an outpatient basis.

 ACL RECONSTRUCTION OVERVIEW (ANTERIOR CRUCIATE LIGAMENT)

 The ACL is the main stabilizer of the knee.
-The ACL is frequently torn due to the location of the ligament and the external forces exerted on the ligament with activities.
-Treatment decisions for ACL tears are always individualized — tailored to each individual.
-The decision whether to offer surgery is based on the person's age, activity level, how unstable the knee is, and whether other structures in the knee have been injured.
-Usually surgical reconstruction is recommended to restore stability to allow people to return to desired activities and to prevent secondary damage to the menisci (cartilage cushions) and articular cartilage of the knee, hopefully avoiding premature deterioration of the knee.
+The ACL is frequently torn and requires reconstruction due to the importance of this ligament.
+Treatment decisions for ACL tears are always individualized.
+The decision to perform surgery is based on the person’s age, activity level, how unstable the knee is, and whether other structures in the knee have been injured.
+Usually surgical ACL reconstruction is recommended to restore stability to allow people to return to desired activities and to prevent secondary damage to the menisci (cartilage cushions) and articular cartilage of the knee, hopefully avoiding premature deterioration of the knee.

 The function of the ACL is to provide stability to the knee and minimize stress across the knee joint:

 A tear to the anterior cruciate ligament (ACL) results from overstretching of this ligament within the knee:

 Often, but not always, depending on a person’s activity level, a torn ACL needs to be fixed.
 Unfortunately a simple repair by suturing the torn ligament together again is not effective.
 A successful repair involves completely replacing the torn ligaments, and there are a number ways that this can be done.

 Makoplasty Robotic Assisted Knee Surgery Videos

 Ready to Schedule a Consultation?

 Get started today by completing our request form.
 If you have additional questions, contact us by phone or e-mail, and our trained staff will assist you to the best of our ability or have Dr. Tarlow address your question when appropriate.